jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```

 So the syntax of Clojure, there is no more.
 You just saw it.
 It is
 those data structures.
-That set of data structures, and those those
+That set of data structures, and those
 fundamental things, are a format called edn, which stands for
-"extensible data notation", but it is just a grown up version of
+"extensible data notation".
+But it is just a grown up version of
 S-expressions, which have been used in the Lisp community for years.
 Basically you build programs out of data structures, and I will show
 you some of that in a second.